kildor22/mm-github-pages-starter/collections/_stories/Chopin Space Dream (430 a.m.).md

 <p>
 It gets lonely down here, really.
 You remember when you were a kid and everyone wanted to ride a rocketship?
 Well, I was one of those kids.
 I doodled 'em in the margins of my notebooks, made 'em out of sticks in the backyard, turned 'em into science fair projects.
-I wanted to explore the _beyond_ —the universe that's out of our reach.
+I wanted to explore the <em>beyond</em>—the universe that's out of our reach.
 </p>

 <p>